Skip to main content

 )

-NULL partitioningβ
+NULL partitioning

 Partition columns based on NULL partitioning must be not null columns by default.
-If you need to use null columns, set the session variable allow_partition_column_nullable
+If you need to use null columns, set the session variable allow_partition_column_nullable to true.
+For LIST partitioning, the NULL partitioning is supported, while for RANGE partitioning, null values will be assigned to the less than partition.
+The columns are as follows:

 LIST partitioning